 (We do the same at our Australian house, though we have four tanks, gutters and gutter guard for the purpose of collecting and storing rainwater for domestic use.)

 The night of March 28, 182-, was precisely one of the nights that were wont to call forth these expressions of commiseration.

 As Edgar Allen Poe does in “The Murders in the Rue Morgue”, Hardy omits the final digit off the exact year this was supposed to have happened.
 I wondered why Poe did this when everything else about the setting in the Rue Morgue story was so specific.
 Perhaps doing so was a writing convention of the late 19th century.

 Though this story does not take place on an actual island, writers sometimes make use of island symbolism when describing remote buildings on land.
-Stephen Crane did this in his short story “The Blue Hotel”.
+Stephen Crane also did this in his short story “The Blue Hotel”.

 It was nearly the time of full moon, and on this account, though the sky was lined with a uniform sheet of dripping cloud, ordinary objects out of doors were readily visible.

 At this time in history, people really did believe that eerie things happened at full-moon — that people turned into werewolves, or that the moon could turn you mad.
 An ambulance driver friend has told me that, even today, full moons tend to reveal mental illness, resulting in more ambulance call-outs during a full-moon.
 I asked her why that is but she has no idea.
 I’m not even sure it’s statistically fact, but the perception still exists.

 WHAT HAPPENS IN “THE THREE STRANGERS”